 - Disney Villain Death: Sharptooth, who gets crushed under a boulder and drowns.

-- Earn Your Happy Ending: Though a favorite trope of Bluth's, this movie takes it to levels all but unheard of in an animated film!
+- Earn Your Happy Ending: Though a favorite trope of Bluth's, this movie takes it to a very high level for an animated film.
 First and foremost, Littlefoot loses his mother and is devastated over her death, which should make him alone a big enough victim of this trope.
 Both Ducky and Cera, and presumably Petrie as well, are separated from their families in an earthquake, and Spike appears to have been orphaned before he was even born.
 Later the entire group faces massive bouts of starvation during their journey, and have to avoid the ever looming threat of the Sharptooth, as Littlefoot tries to keep everyone together while trying to find the Great Valley.
 Fortunately, they do find it, and all of them get their families back, with Spike even ending up Happily Adopted by Ducky's family.

 - Eldritch Abomination: The Tar Monster that seems like it's going to eat Cera only to be revealed that it's just Littlefoot and the others stuck together with tar.